 The last 5km of the sand road from Massinga is sandy in parts, especially in dry weather and we recommend that you travel in a 4by4 (Essential if you are towing a boat or trailer)

 The lodge is entirely solar energy based, including power supply for pumping water.
-In order to conserve battery energy power is switched off at 10pm at night and switched on at 7am in the morning.
-If possible, please assist our energy cause by using your own generators / dual battery systems for your camping fridges, even if your use these during “outage” hours.
+In order to conserve battery energy power is switched off at night and switched on during the day.
+If possible, please assist our energy cause by using your own generators / dual battery systems for your camping fridges and other power requirements, as the solar system is completely weather dependent.